imDarshanGK/Crewjah/README.md

 ## Deployment

-You can deploy the Streamlit web app version of SmartStudyBot to platforms like [Render](https://render.com/) or [Railway](https://railway.app/).
+You can deploy the Streamlit web app version of Learnova to platforms like [Render](https://render.com/) or [Railway](https://railway.app/).

 ### Deploy to Render